NetApp/eseries-perf-analyzer/README.md

 [Docker](https://www.docker.com/) allows you to define an environment to run a particular application in code, including the OS, dependencies, and any required configuration/customization.
 It is similar to creating a custom virtual machine image for each component, but much easier, more dynamic, and lighter weight resource-wise.
 Such a configuration is known as a Docker image.
-Each component either has an Official, Unofficial, or custom-built Docker image that defines the environment and configuration such that only installation of Docker is required to utilize it.
+Each component of our solution has an official, unofficial, or custom-built Docker image that defines its environment and configuration such that only installation of Docker is required to utilize it.

 [Docker-Compose](https://docs.docker.com/compose/) allows multiple Docker images to be orchestrated together to solve a larger